 Maintaining a CPAP Humidifier

-It is recommended that you use distilled water to reduce mineral deposits and to maximize the life of your CPAP humidifier.
-To was your water tub or (water chamber) you should use warm water with a mild soap.
+It is recommended that you use distilled water to reduce mineral deposits and maximize the life of your CPAP humidifier.
+To was your water tub or (water chamber) you should use warm water with mild soap.
 Thoroughly rinse with clean water and allow the humidifier to sit in a drying rake until it's dry.
 Try to avoid leaving it in direct sunlight as the heat could have a negative effect.